Flag

 World Bank: Control of Corruption Percentile Rank 47

-Moldova continues to grapple with significant corruption and organized crime, despite recent government efforts to enhance anti-corruption measures and judicial reforms.
-The ruling Action and Solidarity Party has initiated various reforms aimed at increasing transparency and accountability, yet challenges persist, including political interference in the judicial system, a lack of resources for anti-corruption agencies, and ongoing issues with public trust in government institutions.
+Moldova continues to grapple with significant corruption and organized crime despite recent government efforts to enhance anti-corruption measures and judicial independence.
+While the ruling Action and Solidarity Party has initiated reforms aimed at increasing transparency and accountability, challenges such as political interference in the judicial system, a lack of resources for enforcement agencies, and persistent public distrust hinder progress in combating corruption and organized crime effectively.

 Economy